 about:config, select the setting

-devtools.editor.keymap, and assign "vim" or "emacs" to that setting.
+devtools.editor.keymap, and assign "vim" or "emacs", or "sublime" to that setting.
 If you do this, the selected bindings will be used for all the developer tools that use the source editor.
 You need to reopen the editor for the change to take effect.

 |Find in file||Ctrl + F||Cmd + F||Ctrl + F|